 So it is fitting that we end the 2020 MotoGP season at a brand new venue MotoGP has never visited before, the first new track since Buriram joined the calendar in 2018.
 The Autodromo Internacional do Algarve at Portimao (more correctly spelled Portimão, but like most English speakers, searching for diacritics on my keyboard is so foreign that I cheat by skipping straight to the Anglicized version of the name) is set just inland from the Algarve, Portugal's southern coast, amid a vast swathe of golfing resorts.

-Results and summary of qualifying for the Moto2 class at Motorland Aragon:
+Results and summary of the Moto2 race in Valencia:

-Results and summary of the Moto2 race in Le Mans:
+Results and summary of qualifying for the Moto2 class in Valencia: